 As I think back on time, I am reminded of a fancy Coaching course I attended many years back.
-The overall program experience had not met my expectations as I could soon realise that the entire course content was nothing more than a jumbled mix of tools borrowed from different sources, attractively packaged together under a new scheme of Coaching.
-The powerful tools from NLP, Emotional Intelligence, direct Psychology made some sense, but the others based on some low grade therapy models took the joy away.
-It was at that moment I realised that it’s better to stick to my roots of NLP and stay true to it forever.
+The overall program experience had not met my expectations as I could soon realize that the entire course content was nothing more than a jumbled mix of tools borrowed from different sources, attractively packaged together under a new scheme of Coaching.
+The powerful tools from NLP, Emotional Intelligence, direct Psychology made some sense, but the others based on some low-grade therapy models took the joy away.
+It was at that moment I realized that it’s better to stick to my roots of NLP and stay true to it forever.

 Unfortunately, not everyone stays authentic and appreciative of their roots.
-A lot of people use NLP Coaching under different self-proclaimed fancy names, depriving the well deserved brand ambassadors of Human Potential movement of their due credit.
+A lot of people use NLP Coaching under different self-proclaimed fancy names, depriving the well-deserved brand ambassadors of the Human Potential movement of their due credit.

 I wonder what’s the point in hiding behind the curtain?
 What’s the harm in telling the world how you could do what you did?
 Why would you not announce that NLP helped you overcome your challenges?
 When NLP helped you achieve greater results, why not declare that you too believe in the potential of NLP?
 Why hide it?
 Let everyone know and be benefitted from it.
 STOP HIDING!

-If you work as a Leadership Coach, Business Coach, Life Coach, etc and use NLP in your work with people, then brand yourself as an NLP Coach as well, especially because it will help you attract potential clients.
+If you work as a Leadership Coach, Business Coach, Life Coach, etc, or facilitate ICF certification courses and use NLP in your work with people, then brand yourself as an NLP Coach as well, especially because it will help you attract potential clients.
 A lot of people seek validation before enrolling in a coaching program and the brand power of NLP will help you build credibility in their eyes.
 Let people know the model that proves your worth.
-STOP HIDING NLP!
+STOP HIDING NLPers!

 When you write articles, and books, mention NLP in references and acknowledge the source.